 Opens the given file name in read mode and returns an iterator function that, each time it is called, returns a new line from the file.
-Therefore, the construction for line in io.lines(filename) do body end will iterate over all lines of the file.
+Therefore, the construction will iterate over all lines of the file.
 When the iterator function detects the end of file, it returns nil (to finishthe loop) and automatically closes the file.